SciNim/numericalnim/README.md

 # NumericalNim

 NumericalNim is a collection of numerical methods written in Nim.
-Currently it has support for basic integration and ODE.
+Currently it has support for integration, optimization, interpolation and ODE.
 It can operate on floats and custom structures, such as vectors and tensors (if they support a set of operators).

 # Installation
 Install NumericalNim using Nimble: